intuition-dev/intuDesignWork/src/nat.md

 dat.yaml is used to setup a the page.
 For eample left menu.
 Maybe the left should be a custom element we host

+Also, delete that folder zdocuSar when done and this file: nat.md.

+Maybe use lorem ipsum text
+and something like this for images http://holderjs.com